markjprice/web-dev-net10/README.md

 - Chapter 15 Customizing and Extending Umbraco CMS

 **Appendix**
-- *Appendix A, Answers to the Test Your Knowledge Questions*, is included in the free PDF bundle: https://packt.link/supplementary-content-9781835888926.
+- Appendix A, Answers to the Test Your Knowledge Questions
-- *Appendix B, Setting Up Your Development Environment*, is included in the free PDF bundle: https://packt.link/supplementary-content-9781835888926.
+- Appendix B, Setting Up Your Development Environment
+- Both are included in the free PDF bundle: https://download.packt.com/free-ebook/9781835888926.

 # Code solutions for Visual Studio, VS Code, and Rider